daleal/iic2343/README.md

 make tests
 ```

+## Releasing

-Finally, to make a new release of the library, `git switch` to the `master` branch and execute:
+To make a new release of the library, `git switch` to the `master` branch and execute:

 ```sh
 make bump! minor
 ```

 The word `minor` can be replaced with `patch` or `major`, depending on the type of release.
 The `bump!` command will bump the versions of the library, create a new branch, add and commit the changes.

-## Releasing

-To release a new version of the library, just execute a _merge_ to the `stable` branch.
+Then, just _merge_ that branch to `master`.
+Finally, execute a _merge_ to the `stable` branch.
 Make sure to update the version before merging into `stable`, as `PyPi` will reject packages with duplicated versions.